-Floods leave more than 200 dead in five states, 85 killed in Kerala
+Floods leave more than 200 dead in five states, 88 killed in Kerala

+He was accompanied by Revenue Minister E Chandrasekharan and Chief Secretary Tom Jose.
+They will also visit relief centres in Malappuram and hold discussions with people’s representatives and officials.

+Authorities said that educational institutions were closed in five districts on Tuesday – Ernakulam, Thrissur, Kozhikode, Wayanad and Malappuram.
+Examinations have also been postponed in the districts.

-“It is a tragedy not only for Wayanad, but for Kerala and also some southern states,” Congress leader Rahul Gandhi, who represents the constituency in Parliament, told reporters.
+“It is a tragedy not only for Wayanad, but for Kerala and also some southern states,” Congress leader Rahul Gandhi, who represents the constituency in Parliament, told reporters on Monday.
 “This is not only a Wayanad issue, this is a Kerala issue, this is a Karnataka issue.
 I think the Central government needs to pay attention and aggressively support the people of these states.”

 Karnataka